Hike To An Abandoned Village At Wupatki National Monument In Arizona

-One of the greatest things about living in Arizona is that history and nature often converge.
-You can hike through the high desert to an abandoned Puebloan village, learning about the ancient peoples who once inhabited it with every step.
+One of the greatest things about living in the Grand Canyon State is that history and nature often converge.
+You can hike through the high desert to an abandoned Puebloan village, learning about the ancient peoples who once inhabited it with every step, all at the Wupatki National Monument in Arizona.
 Check it out:

 Have you ever hiked to Wupatki National Monument?
 Are there any other abandoned villages in Arizona accessible via hike?
 Let us know your favorites!